JayD123/AKSMendixTest/README.md

 # Please do not clone this repo.
-This is a duplicate of MxClyde for testing custom Azure Dev Ops pipeline
-# Please refer MxClyde for official documentation
+This is a duplicate of MxClyde for testing custom Azure Dev Ops pipeline.
+Please refer MxClyde for official documentation

 Disclaimer: this is not an official Mendix product, see [Support Status](https://github.com/mxclyde/mendix-kubernetes-azure#support-status)
 # Mendix on Azure Kubernetes Service